-If you are looking to make online courses or tutorials a part of your business model, then you are going to need the ability to create compelling videos.
+If you are looking to create online courses or tutorials as part of your business model, then you are going to need the ability to create compelling videos.

 Fortunately, these days there are plenty of tools that make it easier than ever to create video tutorials and courses that not only look amazing but are engaging for your students.

 But, of course, that can be a problem.

 With the large number of options available, it overwhelming and difficult to know where even to begin.
 If you are struggling to find a tool that will meet your needs but doesn’t require you to go to film school to learn how to use it then I recommend Camtasia as the first option to consider.

 In rest of this Camtasia review, I’ll walk you through some of its key features and the pros and cons for creating video tutorials and courses.

 First things first: Camtasia is software you install on your computer (as opposed to using it online) and it is essentially two products in one: